khodorkin-dmitrii/reach-out-and-touch-screen/README.md

 ### for Data Sanity Lightning Talks

-# 🧪 From Touch to Traction: How My AI-Assisted 3D Moon Pet Project Became My Best-Performing LinkedIn Post ✨
+# 🧪 From Touch to Traction: How My 3D Moon Pet Project Became My Best-Performing LinkedIn Post ✨

 # 🌊 Reach Out and Touch Screen